Look who's talking in 2012

 Coachella Valley High School

-Desert Christian High School
+Desert Christian Academy

 Desert Hot Springs High School